adammertel/gehir.mapapp/README.md

 Three case studies were chosen based on the focus of the GEHIR project:

-* **Mithraism** - ancient misterious religion (1st- 3rd century CE) with unknown origins that was strongly tied with Roman army
+* **Mithraism and army forts** - ancient misterious religion (1st- 3rd century CE) with unknown origins that was strongly tied with Roman army
 * **Isiac cults** - Egyptian cults that spreaded to the whole Medditeranean through the Ptolemaic era (305 - 167 BCE)
-* **Christianity** - the goal of this case study is to discover the spread of Christianity based on the evidence of church buildings
+* **Christian buildings** - the goal of this case study is to discover the spread of Christianity based on the evidence of church buildings

 ## Technologies